The Speech, the voice is a continuous sound, whose shaping and articulation is the result of precise and unwell-known operations.

 and unvoiced sounds that do not involve the vocal cords.

-The voiced signal ispseudo-periodic signal having more or less important frequency zones.
+The voiced signal is a pseudo-periodic signal having more or less important frequency zones.

 These maximum envelope frequential zones are called formants.